openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 @endsphinxtabset

-In the example above, the `set_input_tensor` is used to specify input tensors.
-The real dimension of the tensor is always static, because it is a particular tensor and it does not have any dimension variations in contrast to model inputs.

-Similar to static shapes, `get_input_tensor` can be used instead of `set_input_tensor`.
-In contrast to static input shapes, when using `get_input_tensor` for dynamic inputs, the `set_shape` method for the returned tensor should be called to define the shape and allocate memory.
-Without doing so, the tensor returned by `get_input_tensor` is an empty tensor.
-The shape of the tensor is not initialized and memory is not allocated, because infer request does not have information about the real shape that will be provided.
-Setting shape for an input tensor is required when the corresponding input has at least one dynamic dimension, regardless of the bounds.
-Contrary to previous example, the following one shows the same sequence of two infer requests, using `get_input_tensor` instead of `set_input_tensor`:

-@sphinxtabset

-@sphinxtab{C++}

-@snippet docs/snippets/ov_dynamic_shapes.cpp ov_dynamic_shapes:get_input_tensor

-@endsphinxtab

-@sphinxtab{Python}

-TO DO - change Python example
-@snippet  docs/snippets/ov_dynamic_shapes.py get_input_tensor

-@endsphinxtab

-@sphinxtab{C}

-@snippet docs/snippets/ov_dynamic_shapes.c ov_dynamic_shapes:get_input_tensor

-@endsphinxtab

-@endsphinxtabset

 For more information on how to apply input data to a model and run inference, see [OpenVINO™ Inference Request](ov_infer_request.md).

 ### Dynamic Shapes in Outputs

-Examples above are valid approaches when dynamic dimensions in output may be implied by propagation of dynamic dimension from the inputs.
-For example, batch dimension in an input shape is usually propagated through the whole model and appears in the output shape.
+When using dynamic dimensions in the input of a model, one or more output dimensions may also be dynamic depending on how the dynamic inputs are propagated through the model.
+For example, the batch dimension in an input shape is usually propagated through the whole model and appears in the output shape.
 It also applies to other dimensions, like sequence length for NLP models or spatial dimensions for segmentation models, that are propagated through the entire network.

-Whether the output has dynamic dimensions or not can be verified by querying the output partial shape after the model is read or reshaped.
-The same applies to inputs.
+To determine if the output has dynamic dimensions, the `partial_shape` property of the model’s output layers can be queried after the model has been read or reshaped.
+The same property can be queried for model inputs.
 For example:

 @sphinxtabset